Disco-Chef/challenge-master/README.md

-Yo, Alexis, you can run `npm run dev` to launch both servers (it presumes you have zsh terminal and ruby installed on it.
-Otherwise, you can change the script in the root package.json (but whatever you change it to, it presumes you have ruby installed on that terminal))
+You can run `npm run dev` from root foler and launch both servers [it presumes you have zsh terminal and ruby installed on it.
+Otherwise, you can change the script in the root package.json (but whatever you change it to, it presumes you have ruby installed on that terminal)]

 # Smovin welcome challenge